recheckdev/recheck/ruby/recheck/README.md

+Beta note:
+Recheck is in __early beta__.
+You should expect and report crashes, bugs, or missing features.
+It is safe to try out because, by design, it does not write to your database.

+Please don't submit Recheck to Lobsters/Reddit/Hacker News/etc. yet, I'd really like it to exercise it and reach 1.0 first.

 # Recheck

 Recheck is a tool for checking the correctness of production data, inspired by an internal tool at Stripe.